Typeface or Font Readability

 Certain Typefaces Have Similar Letter Shapes

-The photo is of the nameplate from a railway engine, and railway enthusiasts are of all sorts, including, it’s fair to say, a sprinkling of the slowish-witted (one has to be very careful here, but I think I can say that without final contradiction).
-The point is, has anyone, from this wide range of abilities, said they find this difficult to read?
+The photo to the left is of the nameplate from a railway engine, and railway enthusiasts are of all sorts, including, it’s fair to say, a sprinkling of the slowish-witted (one has to be very careful here, but I think I can say that without final contradiction).
+Has anyone, from this range of abilities including the less able, said they find this difficult to read?
 I’ve searched on the web but can’t find any indication of anyone saying they do.
 In fact the nameplate doesn’t look ambiguous at all, does it?
 It says illustrious dunnit?

 But hold your hand in front of the final eight letters and try and read just the first three.
 Eek!
 All those theories about sans-serif fonts being so much easier to read, dashed – veritably dashed!